Amperity Privacy Notice

 Amperity implements reasonable and appropriate security measures to protect your personal data from loss, misuse and unauthorized access, disclosure, alteration and destruction, taking into account the risks involved in processing and the nature of such data, and comply with applicable laws and regulations.

-We will erase your personal data when it is no longer necessary for the purposes for which it was collected or otherwise processed; when you withdraw your consent (where lawfulness of processing was based on your consent) and there is no other legal ground for the processing; when you object to the processing and there are no overriding legitimate grounds for the processing; when your personal data has been unlawfully processed; and when it is no longer necessary to comply with legal obligations.
+We retain your personal data for as long as is necessary to fulfill the purpose(s) for which it was collected, as set forth in this Notice, and to comply with applicable laws.
+We will erase your personal data when it is no longer necessary for the purpose(s) for which it was collected or otherwise processed; when you withdraw your consent (where lawfulness of processing was based on your consent) and there is no other legal ground for the processing; when you object to the processing and there are no overriding legitimate grounds for the processing; when your personal data has been unlawfully processed; and when it is no longer necessary to comply with legal obligations.

 • A legal request or obligation, including obligations of Amperity or to comply with applicable law